 These serve as our models for understanding our users, their goals and pain points, the environments they work in, what their existing processes look like, and other key details that clarify what their needs are.
 When you put in all of this hard work to modeling the needs of the users, you’re in a great place to create a great experience for them.
 If you skip this important step and go right to applying your formulas and equations, you run a serious risk of getting the answer wrong altogether.

-In addition to learning how to model problems correctly, a few of my engineering courses taught me how to test my solutions.
-You’ll be happy to know that long before you get in an airplane, that design has been tested rigorously both on the ground with simulations and in wind tunnels, as well as in the air with test pilots and engineers.
+Additionally, learning how to model problems correctly.
+A few of my engineering courses taught me how to test my solutions.
+You’ll be happy to know that long before you get in an airplane, that design has been tested rigorously.
+It is tested both on the ground with simulations and in wind tunnels.
+Further, tested in the air with test pilots and engineers.
 In design, once we’ve properly modeled the challenge we’ll be solving for and come up with some potential solutions, it’s always smart to test them out with real users.
 That allows us to get feedback and adjust our designs to better meet user needs.
 Sometimes it prevents us from unintentionally building a particular feature in a way that would otherwise provide a bad experience.
 Whether you’re evaluating aeroelastic flutter stability or a redesigned application for sales professionals, testing will help ensure a successful launch.

 When you’re talking about designing an airplane, a satellite, or a new Mars rover, you’re talking about a design team.
 It’s not one person running end-to-end from design to testing to production.
 There are specialized disciplines that are involved throughout the process and everyone has something important to contribute.
-In many situations, there are also business and marketing teams involved, understanding how to sell the aircraft that’s being designed.
+In many situations, there are also business and marketing teams involved, understanding how to sell the aircraft.

-Our design process is no different.
-We involve designers, developers, process experts, users, managers, and anyone that can contribute and wants to be involved.
+Our design thinking process is no different.
+We involve designers, developers, process experts, users, managers, and anyone that contributes and wants involvement.
 Mindset leverages a participatory design process where our UX experts are working directly with those that will be using the product on a day-to-day basis.
-This gives ownership to users and allows us to combine our design expertise with the knowledge and ideas from actual users.
+This gives ownership to users.
+It allows us to combine our design expertise with the knowledge and ideas from actual users.
 Everyone has an opportunity to contribute, and our designs are all the better for it.